openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 Certificate Authority.

-Deployment of certificates using Let's Encrypt has been validated for OpenStack-Ansible using Ubuntu 22.04 (Jammy Jellyfish).
+Deployment of certificates using Let's Encrypt has been validated for OpenStack-Ansible using Ubuntu 24.04 (Noble Numbat).
 Other distributions should work but are not tested.

 To deploy certificates with Certbot, add the following to